SEI-R-2-22/u1_hw_tic_tac_toe/readme.md

   cell.addEventListener('click', someCallbackFunction);
 })
 ```
-- What should happen when a player clicks on a cell?
-- A good place to start would be to build several functions that each accomplish an individual process in the overall game and callback to each other to track the game state and check for win conditions.
-- This will allow for more legible code as you build out your game logic.
-- A few good places to start might be:
-  - A function that starts the game.
-What needs to happen when a game is started?
-  - A function that handles what happens when a cell is clicked.
-  - A function that handles the game state of a cell that has been played.
-  - A function that handles changing the state of `currentPlayer`.
-  - A function that checks for win conditions .
-- Make sure to be clear with your naming conventions, as this will help you with understanding what is happening in each function.
-- Also be sure that your functions are in `scope` and that you pass data with `arguments` where it is needed between functions.

 ## Requirements
 - A user should be able to click on different squares to make a move.